 - Diet too rich in purines.
-For example: liver, dried beans and peas, and anchovies
+For example: liver, meat, seafood

-Your doctor can diagnose gout based on your symptoms, blood tests showing high levels of uric acid and, most reliably, the presence of urate crystals in any joint fluid or the overlying bursa (cushions) if this has been obtained.
+Your doctor can diagnose gout based on your symptoms, blood tests showing high levels of uric acid and, by finding urate crystals in any joint fluid if this has been obtained.

-In the early stages of gout, x-rays are not usually helpful in diagnosis, but in chronic (long term) gout, x-rays can show damage to cartilage and bones caused by tophi.
+In the early stages of gout, x-rays are not usually helpful in diagnosis, but in advanced gout, x-rays can show damage to cartilage and bones caused by tophi.